Why Job Seekers Should Be Posting on LinkedIn

 |---|---|---|

-| Tuesday | 8-10 AM, 12 PM | Peak LinkedIn activity, people catching up after Monday |
+| Tuesday | 8-10 AM, 12 PM | Peak activity, people catching up after Monday |

 | Wednesday | 8-10 AM, 12 PM | Midweek engagement is consistently strong |

-| Thursday | 8-10 AM, 1-2 PM | Still high activity, pre-weekend wrap-up browsing |
+| Thursday | 8-10 AM, 1-2 PM | High activity, pre-weekend browsing |

-| Monday | 10 AM - 12 PM | Slightly lower than Tue-Thu, but still solid |
+| Monday | 10 AM - 12 PM | Slightly lower, but still solid |

-| Friday | 9-11 AM | Lower engagement, but less competition for attention |
+| Friday | 9-11 AM | Lower engagement, less competition |

-| Saturday/Sunday | Avoid | Dramatically lower reach unless your audience is global |
+| Saturday/Sunday | Avoid | Much lower reach unless your audience is global |

 Frequency

+Aim for 2-3 posts per week.
+Enough to stay visible without overwhelming your connections.
 The more important metric is consistency.
-Three posts every week for two months will build more visibility than ten posts in one week followed by silence.
-LinkedIn's algorithm rewards accounts that post regularly.
+Three posts every week for two months builds more visibility than ten posts in one week followed by silence.

 How to Engage Without Looking Desperate